ZZPot/red-spot/README.md

 Test task from #opencv IRC channel

 ##Info
 Main task it to find all red ellipses.
+Some advanced features are welcome.